RFA War Diwan

 21 November 1933 berthed at Portsmouth Harbour

-25 November 1933 sailed from portsmouth Harbour
+25 November 1933 sailed from Portsmouth Harbour

 15 January 1934 Captain William B Browne RFA appointed as Master